masa-finance/docs/docs/developers/identity-contracts/SoulboundGreen.md

-# Soulbound2FA
+# SoulboundGreen

 *Masa Finance*

-> Soulbound Two-factor authentication (2FA)
+> Soulbound Two-factor authentication (Green - 2FA)

 Soulbound token that represents a Two-factor authentication (2FA)

-*Soulbound 2FA, that inherits from the SBT contract.*
+*Soulbound Green, that inherits from the SBT contract.*

 ## Methods